Ri Kwang-il

-Ri Kwang-il (리광일, born 13 April 1988) is a North Korean international football player.
-He played for Sobaeksu in the DPR Korea League.
+Ri Kwang-il (리광일, born 13 April 1988) is a North Korean footballer who plays for Sobaeksu in the DPR Korea League.
+He made seven appearances for the North Korea national team.

 Career

 In summer 2009 together with other two players from Sobaeksu, An Il-bom and Myong Cha-hyon, he moved to Serbia and signed a one-year contract with FK Radnički Kragujevac.
 They played in one of the Serbian third levels, the Serbian League West.
 After playing twice in the first six months, he was dropped by Radnički coach Vlado Čapljić for the second half of the season, and he was loaned to another club from same city, FK Erdoglija Kragujevac for the last six months.

 He has been a part of the North Korea national football team since 2010, and was filled in the squad at the 2011 Asian Cup as a non-used substitute.
 He was part of the North Korean squad at the 2013 EAFF East Asian Cup too.
 In 2014, he finally made his debut for the North Korean national team.
 He was called for the 2010 Asian Games, 2015 EAFF East Asian Cup and 2015 AFC Asian Cup.

 Earlier, he was part of North Korea squad at the 2007 FIFA U-20 World Cup.